 Training costs time and money.
 Many managers are discouraged from furthering their careers through advanced education because of time and money.
 FCAP and the CFCAM program address both of these cost issues with online courses leading to an advanced professional certification that is budget conscious in both areas—time and money

 Getting a CAM License is only the beginning.
 What sets managers apart is what they learn after they get licensed.
-The CFCAM is the equivalent of a master’s degree in community management. – Marcy Kravit, CMCA, AMS, PCAM, CFCAM
+The CFCAM program provides managers an in-depth training at topics related to practical community association management in Florida”. – Marcy Kravit, CMCA, AMS, PCAM, CFCAM

 Anyone who wants to work in the industry should take your course first.
 It has all the ingredients needed to educate a newly licensed manager to become successful in their first management job.
 It’s also extremely valuable for experienced CAMs for learning new ideas. – Robert Johnson, CAM, CFCAM, CMCA, AMS, PCAM